nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Storage Testing
 <hr>

-Test Scenario 1: splitlah.jar is placed in a location where read and write permissions.
+Test Scenario 1: splitlah.jar is placed in a location where read and write permissions are given.
 1. Test: No save file was found. <br>
    Expected: A new save file should be created when the application launches.
 2. Test: Save file was corrupted. <br>